AustinAdodo/AustinAdodo/README.md

 - 👋 Hi, I’m @AustinAdodo
-- 👀 I’m interested in learning and harnessing strengths shown by software Engineering.
+- 👀 I’m interested in learning and collaborating with software Engineers and projects.
-- 🌱 I’m currently learning Aps.net core, MVC ,Web API, Angular ,React, C#, Javascript, Jquery and Android based languages
+- 🌱 I’m currently developing with Aps.net core,Javascript, MVC, Angular ,Node, C#, Jquery.
 - 💞️ I’m looking to collaborate on related projects utilizing the above aforementioned languages / utilities.
-- 📫 How to reach me odiaadodo@mudiabusiness.com.
+- 📫 How to reach me subzelow@gmail.com or odiaadodo@mudiabusiness.com.

 <!---
 AustinAdodo/AustinAdodo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.